Product-Market Fit: Finding the Best Customers for your Product

 Your growth rate will be affected depending on your product-market fit.
 Companies that have been successful in finding it are able to be more efficient with their growth resources and acquisition dollars.

 A high churn rate might be indicative of poor product-market fit.
 Though churn can sometimes be unavoidable, focusing on the correct market segment can dramatically reduce churn.
-It all begins with targeting the correct buyer personas.
+Nailing product-market fit will also make the lives of your customer support staff easier It all begins with targeting the correct buyer personas.

 5 steps to discovering your product-market fit